DIYAutoTune.com Engine Management Systems & Tools

 Adding an relay control circuit to the MegaSquirt PCB-3

 Great for Megaquirt-I, PCB3 units with MSnS_E code.
-For MS-II units with firmware version 2.3 or later you don't need to mod anything!
-Use the FIDLE output on pin 30!
-See http://www.megasquirt.info/ms2/spare.htm for more information on the MS-II outputs.
+For MS-II units with firmware version 2.3 or later you don’t need to mod anything!
+Use the FIDLE output on pin 30, or the stepper IAC outputs.

-Here's pictures on this mod performed on the V3 board, click for a close up view.
+Here are some pictures on this mod performed on the V3 board.
 (Red wires are this mod, ignore the white)

 ms1pcbv3-relaycontrol001.jpg (143727 bytes) ms1pcbv3-relaycontrol005.jpg (193937 bytes) ms1pcbv3-relaycontrol006.jpg (159930 bytes)